Language: EN

 Timers in hardware PWM

-PWM functions use Timers to generate the output wave.
-Each Timer serves 2 or 3 PWM outputs.
-For this purpose, it has a comparison register for each output.
+Hardware PWM functions use timers to generate the output wave.
+Each timer services 2 or 3 PWM outputs.
+For this, it has a comparison register for each output.
 When the time reaches the value of the comparison register, the output inverts its value.

 Each output connected to the same timer shares the same frequency, although they can have different Duty cycles, depending on the value of their comparison register.